TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Methods

 Representative examples for each diagnostic category are provided in the appendix (\autoref{sec:bench}).

-\paragraph{Scenario design.} Each scenario is a short, naturalistic dialogue thread with timestamps per user query; the model generates only the final assistant turn.
-Every scenario is paired with a category-specific objective that defines the behavior being tested (e.g., detecting implausible timestamps or adjusting assumptions after a long gap).
-Objectives focus on everyday temporal plausibility rather than rare trivia, making scores meaningful for any LLM, including non-reasoners, fixed reasoners, and hybrid models in either thinking or no-thinking mode.
+\paragraph{Scenario design.} Each scenario is a short, naturalistic dialogue thread with timestamps on user turns; the model generates only the final assistant turn.
+Scenarios are grouped by categories, but each has its own binary objective specifying what counts as success in that instance, such as detecting an implausible timestamp or revising assumptions after a long gap.
+The objectives target contextual inference and response adaptation from temporal cues.

 \paragraph{Protocol.} Each model is evaluated with \textbf{10 trials per scenario} using PCG64-derived seeds (770 runs total).
-Trials are scored with \textbf{binary objectives} (0 or 1) by a third-party LLM judge that sees only the model response and the objective, not the original prompt or timestamps.
-We aggregate trial scores to scenario scores (mean of 10), then category scores (mean over scenarios, scaled to \%), and an overall \textsc{Time}Bench score (mean over categories).
+Trials are scored with \textbf{binary objectives} (0 or 1) using \textbf{LLM-as-a-Judge}: a third-party judge that sees only the model response and the objective, and is blind to the original prompt, timestamps, and prompt formatting.
+Blind binary judging with an LLM makes evaluation tractable at this scale.
+To reduce evaluator variance, we aggregate trial scores to scenario scores (mean of 10), then category scores (mean over scenarios, scaled to \%), and finally an overall \textsc{Time}Bench score (mean over categories).
 We estimate \textbf{95\% confidence intervals} via stratified bootstrapping (10{,}000 resamples) by resampling scenario scores within each category and recomputing all aggregates.
+These controls stabilize the evaluation, but because scoring is still performed through LLM-as-a-Judge, the reported scores remain judge-derived estimates rather than error-free measurements.